xmos/lib_xud/module_xud/doc/basic_usage.rst

 Multiple endpoints in a single core are possible but currently beyond the scope of this document.

-When building, the preprocessor macro ``USB_CORE`` should be defined as the core number to which the USB PHY is attached.
-On single core applications, the option ``-DUSB_CORE=0`` can be passed to the compiler.
-In multi core systems, you should check which core is used for the USB code.

 XUD Core: ``XUD_Manager()``
 -----------------------------